cloudify-cosmo/docs.getcloudify.org/content/blueprints/walkthrough-create-scaling-system.md

 {{< /gsHighlight >}}

-Lets explains what all those inputs mean:
+Lets explains what some of those inputs mean:
+elb_name: The name of our load balancer.
+Lets name that after our application.
+health_checks: How do we decide what instances receive traffic ?
+zones:
+listeners:
+resource_id_vol:
+aws_config:

 All those inputs need to be declared beforehand so lets add those: